datawire/ambassador-docs/docs/cloud/latest/service-catalog/quick-start/index.md

 ## Kubernetes annotations

-Service Catalog aggregates the Kubernetes annotations on your services into a single portal for your developers to reference.
+Service Catalog aggregates the Kubernetes annotations on your services into a single portal for your developers to reference, such as the owner, version control repository, and associated Slack channel.
 Learn more about [adding metadata to services using Kubernetes annotations](../concepts/annotations/).

 ## Prerequisites